ANKer661/ML-notes/README.md

 # blah-blah
-Notes of Machine Learning ＆ Deep Learning Specialization from Coursera. /n The note is in 'Release'.
+Notes of Machine Learning ＆ Deep Learning Specialization from Coursera.

+The note itself is in 'Releases'.
 You should see a pdf file there.